 Personally Identifiable Information

 If an injected application cannot connect to the specified endpoint at runtime, generated messages will be lost.
-Dotfuscator Professional Edition can inject additional code to handle network outages by saving the generated messages to disk until the endpoint is available.
+Dotfuscator Professional can inject additional code to handle network outages by saving the generated messages to disk until the endpoint is available.

 PreEmptive Solutions offers a number of endpoints to which your application can send messages.